-Trends in wanted, unwanted and total fertility rates among
+Trends in wanted, unwanted and total fertility rates among women of reproductive age in selected countries

 Trends in the proportion of married men in sub-Saharan African countries that want no more children

 Westoff, C. Desired Number of Children: 2000-2008.
 Report prepared for Marco International, 2009.